top 100 best ski resorts in Europe 2018/2019

 Of course, also with a lot more, you will find multiple fells with skiing, Sami villages, nordic lights and great snow conditions.

-Finland take joint 9th spot with 4 entries in our top 100 best ski resorts in Europe.
+Finland take joint 9th spot with 4 entries in our top 100 European ski resorts.
 Here are the Finnish ski resorts in alphabetical order.

 “Lack of snow” is a saying you probably won’t hear at one of the most northern resorts in the world, Levi.
 Here you can enjoy 200 ski days a year, it is also the biggest resort in Finland and has 38 km of slopes operated by 25 lifts for you to enjoy.